Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 May 1985

-• 2 specific weekly training sessions planned for young people.
+• Two specific weekly training sessions planned for young people

-• Entry form available for 1st club track meeting.
+• Entry form available for first club track meeting

-• 1st article detailing the availability of sports nutrition products.
+• First article detailing the availability of sports nutrition products

 1985 – More Junior News

-• Neil & Glen (son’s of club members Norma and Les Parkes) had run in the 1984 Chatsworth Chase Fun Run.
-They had continued to compete and gained mention in Striders News along with Ben Howarth (son of club member Mary) in the 4th of November 1984 results of the South Yorkshire Cross Country League meeting at Cannon Hall near Barnsley.
+• Neil and Glen (sons of club members Norma and Les Parkes) had run in the 1984 Chatsworth Chase Fun Run.
+They had continued to compete and gained mention in Striders News along with Ben Howarth (son of club member Mary) in the 4 November 1984 results of the South Yorkshire Cross Country League meeting at Cannon Hall near Barnsley.

-• In the May 1985 edition as mentioned above, the club was to provide 2 specific training sessions per week for youngsters.
+• In the May 1985 edition as mentioned above, the club was to provide two specific training sessions per week for youngsters

 • In the June 1985 edition, it was reported that Redmires Playing Fields would be a venue for training on a Saturday morning.
 This turned out to be a popular location for the Juniors.